-A community cat is a cat that is owned (wild) or semi-owned, meaning the cat may be cared for by people, but no one takes ownership of the cat.
+A community cat is a cat that is feral (wild) or semi-owned, meaning the cat may be cared for by people, but no one takes ownership of the cat.
 These cats may live in a residential neighborhood or business area as part of a community of outdoor cats.
-Community cat often arrive at the shelter as strays with no identification, such as a microchip or rabies tag.
-These cats may be feral (wild), semi-feral, or friendly, and usually have not been spayed or neutered.
+Community cats often arrive at the shelter as strays with no identification, such as a microchip or rabies tag.

 Traps may be rented at Williamson County Animal Center for a $50 deposit.

 Please read below for the different programs we offer for community cats.